-As a matter of safety and courtesy to others, exhibitors should conduct sales presentations and product demonstrations in a manner which assures all exhibitor personnel and attendees are within the contracted exhibit space and not encroaching on the aisle or neighboring exhibits.
+As a matter of safety and courtesy to others, exhibitors should conduct sales presentations and product demonstrations in a manner which assures all exhibitor personnel and attendees are within the contracted exhibit space and not encroaching on the aisle or neighbouring exhibits.
 It is the responsibility of each exhibitor to arrange displays, product presentation, audio visual presentations, and demonstration areas to ensure compliance.
 Exhibitors should be aware of local regulations regarding fire/safety and the environment which must be adhered to.

 Special caution should be taken when demonstrating machinery or equipment that has moving parts, cooking equipment with an open flame, or any product that is otherwise potentially dangerous.
 Exhibitors should establish a minimum setback of 0.91m and/or install hazard barriers as necessary to prevent accidental injury to spectators.
-Additionally, demonstrations should only be conducted by qualified personnel.
+Additionally, qualified personnel should only conduct demonstrations.